AddisonGoolsbee/thesis/README.md

-# Oxidizer: a self-improving Rust code refiner driven by LLM recursion
+# Reoxidizer: An Autonomous Rust Idiomizer using Recursive LLMs

 This recursive coding agent was created to be modular, but was specifically tuned for the e1000 driver of [TheseusOS](https://github.com/theseus-os/Theseus)